 A standard resume header should:

-- present your first and last name clearly (in bold or a bigger size than the rest of your resume’s text)
+- feature your first and last name clearly (in a bigger size than the rest of your resume’s text)

 - list your contact information (email and phone number)